puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Returns the version of Ruby that facter is running under.
+Returns the version of Ruby that Facter is running under.

 **Resolution**: